13.3 Right view

 ‘There is nothing given, nothing offered, nothing sacrificed; no fruit or result of good and bad actions; there is neither this world, nor the other world; there is no mother, no father; no beings who are reborn spontaneously; in this world there are no fully accomplished renunciants and brahmins, who practice rightly, and who, having realized it for themselves through direct knowledge, declare this world and the other world.’
 Mendicants, this is wrong view.
 (MN 117)

 Wrong view is here presented as an ideology that denies any moral value, any idea of moral responsibility, and any acknowledgment that there might be human individuals who explored alternative ways of living and knowing, and more generally any possibility of transcending one’s current condition.
 In contemporary Western jargon, we could associate wrong view with what Nietzsche called ‘nihilism.’
 Notice: wrong view includes a denial of the belief in kamma and rebirth.
 Holding on to wrong view, one would never have any reason to even think about giving an alternative shape to one’s life.
 Wrong view dismisses as meaningless the whole soteriological concern for finding an escape from ordinary life.
 This view is wrong, according to the discourses, because it denies what is actually the case: that there are moral values and a principle of moral responsibility, and that it is possible to transcend one’s current condition.
-For adherents of wrong view, their way of looking at life and reality is too far away from the Buddha’s teachings to make room for any fruitful discussion.

 Within worldly views, however, there is also a mundane right view, which is the opposite of the wrong view just mentioned.
 Mundane right view affirms that there are moral values and responsibility, it acknowledges that certain individuals have explored alternative ways of living, and that transcending one’s condition is possible.
 A belief in kamma and rebirth constitutes an essential ingredient of mundane right view.
 As discussed in Lecture Twelve, this sort of ideology is propaedeutic for undertaking the Buddhist training, most likely because it brings attention to the importance of moral action, which entails some sensitivity to the problems engendered by desire and aversion.